trickstercache/trickster/README.md

 <img src="./docs/images/high-level-1.png" width=512/>

+Learn more below, and check out our [roadmap](./docs/roadmap.md) to find out what else is in the works.

 ## HTTP Reverse Proxy Cache

 Trickster is a fully-featured HTTP Reverse Proxy Cache for HTTP applications like static file servers and web API's.